 Electricity had a lot of our environmental levies on it which you paid for in your bills.
 They've been talking about moving these levies from electricity to gas for a very long time and they want to have it all moved by 2028.
 So your cost per electricity which is typically a lot more than gas is going to start evening out.
-It is widely known this has been coming for years, there's no conspiracy, this is what this is aimed for, because we want the greener thing to be the cheaper thing!
+It is widely known this has been coming for years, there's no conspiracy, this is what this is aimed for because we want the greener thing to be the cheaper thing!

-Richard: I suppose the only thing I would add, that actually Ofgem found out under the RHI feedback, is that CO2 only affects about two percent of people's buyer decisions.
+Richard: I suppose the only thing I would add, that actually Ofgem found out under the RHI feedback, is that CO2 only affects about two percent of people's buying decisions.
 I think that's increased actually.
 But I think it is about having better control, so a lot of load shifting is going to happen with the grid, and heat pumps can take hold of this, especially the domestic hot water aspect.

-So this again, I've spoken to Westminster about this very subject and they do see that as a way, again as a bit of a carrot and stick, of changing your council tax to have a reflection of your epc status.
-The hope here is that actually the incentive becomes reducing your energy at home making your house more energy efficient which means you save every year on your council tax.
+So this again, I've spoken to Westminster about this very subject and they do see that as a way, again as a bit of a carrot and stick, of changing your council tax to have a reflection of your EPC status.
+The hope here is that actually, the incentive becomes reducing your energy at home making your house more energy-efficient which means you save every year on your council tax.

 Heat Geek: Just a quick note on something Richard mentioned.
 Load shifting there is when the electrical grid has too much power being fed into it (because there's lots of wind and solar or whatever at the time) and not enough people drawing.
-So they'll give you cheap rate electricity rather than just dumping it into the ground (because that's what they will do with electricity if they can't shift it, they can't overload the grid so they have to dump it to the ground) so they'll give you cheaper electricity to charge up your hot water tank to increase the temperature in your home etc.
+So they'll give you cheap rate of electricity rather than just dumping it into the ground (because that's what they will do with electricity if they can't shift it, they can't overload the grid so they have to dump it to the ground) so they'll give you cheaper electricity to charge up your hot water tank to increase the temperature in your home, etc.

-Richard: I think it's going to be difficult managing that three month period to ensure that the jobs are signed off and commissioned because the installer is making that commitment.
+Richard: I think it's going to be difficult managing that three-month period to ensure that the jobs are signed off and commissioned because the installer is making that commitment.

 The installer is cash rolling it for £5,000, if they've now got to wait because all the vouchers are taken or if there's a hold upon the build it puts a lot of potential risk in their hands!

-Richard: I think the good news is that Ofgem are looking after it and they've got a really good pedigree of grants now.
+Richard: I think the good news is that Ofgem is looking after it and they've got a really good pedigree of grants now.
 Whereas the green homes grant scheme was passed to ‘some minister's wife’ and paid a lot of money to put in an awful system that didn't work from day one.

-Ofgems consultation, i've got to say, has been excellent.
-They do really get involved, listen to feedback and have taken it on board.
+Ofgem's consultation, I've got to say, has been excellent.
+They do really get involved, listen to feedback, and have taken it on board.
 I think they want it to be as seamless and smooth for the consumers as possible.